 Agua Caliente is a really unique place to check out, especially if you are heading out to Mt.
 Lemmon for the day as this detour helps break up the long drive.
-Translating into “hot water,” the 101 acre park is known for its’ warms spring and ponds, and diverse mix of plant life which includes gorgeous palms.
+Agua Caliente translates into “hot water,” and the 101 acre park is known for its’ warms spring and ponds, as well as the diverse mix of plant life which includes gorgeous palms.
 It’s worth a visit for the unique setting alone.

 Packed into this small park are several nature trails, an art gallery, and a nature center.
 It’s a great place to hike, bird watch, enjoy a picnic, and simply spend an hour or 2 in a beautiful, and rare setting.